-My research has been published in American Political Science Review,Law & Social InquiryStudies in American Political Development, and a forthcoming Oxford Handbook chapter, among other venues.
+My research has been published in American Political Science Review, Law & Social InquiryStudies in American Political Development, American Political Thought (forthcoming) and an Oxford Handbook chapter, among other venues.

 I am currently working on a paper exploring on why party politics have historically ~not~ been a causal driver of American constitutional law and politics and a second solo book project on the political development of left-liberalism and the Democratic Party from 1980 to today.